eericzzhao/cse15l-lab-reports/LabReport5.md

 Student 1:
 1 hour ago in General

 I'm having issues running the test script.
 I don't know why I'm getting these test errors, but whatever change I make to the ListExamplesTest.java file isn't fixing anything.
+Mainly, it's not even detecting my JUnit tests which I'm pretty sure I have setup in the bash file to correctly call on it.
 To run my files I bashed a test script file to compile all of the Java files with the jar file.
 Then I ran the tests through it by inputting the command while in the correct directory structure:

 ![Image](Image32.png)